-Feed and prune azaleas after they bloom but don’t over feed.
+Feed and prune azaleas after they bloom, but don’t overfeed them.
 It’s a good time to plant azaleas and other spring flower shrubs and trees since you can make sure you’re getting the right color while they are blooming this month.

 Many of your houseplants can be moved outside late in the month.

-You can plant vegetables like tomatoes cucumbers, squash and corn and some of your favorite herbs late this month.
+You can plant vegetables like tomatoes cucumbers, squash, and corn along with some of your favorite herbs late this month.
 The last average frost for the area is around April 15th.
 Pull weeds and hand pick insects when possible in the vegetable garden.
-The cooperative extension service in your county will have great literature on vegetable garden and every other aspect of home gardening online or through the local centers.
+The cooperative extension service in your county will have great literature about vegetable gardens and every other aspect of home gardening online or through the local centers.

 Some of your summer flowering bulbs like caladiums and dahlias can be planted late in the month of April.

-There’s nothing to do for the cool season lawn this month except cutting it as high as possible.
-Set the mower to cut at 3 ½ inches high.
+There’s nothing to do for the cool season lawn this month except to cut it as high as possible.
+Set the mower to cut at 3 1/2 inches high.
 Water your lawn properly.
-Place an empty tuna can in the middle of the stream of your lawn sprinkler and run the water until it fills.
+Place an empty tuna can in the middle of the stream of your lawn sprinkler, and run the water until it fills.
 This should be an inch of water, the amount your lawn needs each week either from rain or watering.

-A warm season lawn may be planted in May.
+A warm-season lawn may be planted in May.
 Centipede, St. Augustine, Zoysia, and Bermuda varieties are popular in this area.
-Centipede is easiest to care for.
+Centipede is the easiest to care for.
 It only requires one feeding in July.
 A special Centipede fertilizer is recommended since this type of grass doesn’t like a lot of nitrogen or lime.
-Zoysia seems to produce the prettiest lawn; it takes a while to establish, but will last for a long time.
+Zoysia seems to produce the prettiest lawn.
+It takes a while to establish but will last for a long time.
 It does require more feedings.
-Bermuda is probably the cheapest to establish, but can be very invasive when it comes to the flower bed.
+Bermuda is probably the cheapest to establish but can be very invasive when it comes to the flower bed.
 St. Augustine produces a thicker blade but the “Raleigh” variety seems to do fairly well as far west as the Triangle.
-All warm season grasses are cut shorter than fescue and blue grass.
+All warm-season grasses are cut shorter than fescue and bluegrass.
 They also seem to be more adapted to Zone 7 and 8 growing regions than fescue and more drought tolerant.
-May is probably as good a time as any to aerate a warm season lawn.
+May is probably as good a time as any to aerate a warm-season lawn.
 Milky spore can be applied this month to rid the lawn of grubs.
 This product should last up to twenty years if applied properly.

-Continue spraying roses for black spot and other fungus type diseases.
+Continue spraying roses for black spots and other fungus-type diseases.
 And watch out for insect pests like aphids.
-When the flowers fade you need to cut of f the spent blooms.
+When the flowers fade, you need to cut off the spent blooms.
 Cut back blooming climbers after they bloom.

 Most of the spring flowering shrubs can be pruned now as their blooms fade.
-You can plant new container grown varieties.
+You can plant new container-grown varieties.
 They do need to be watched closely.
-Young plants don’t have very well developed root systems and can die quickly if they are not watered properly.
+Young plants don’t have very well-developed root systems and can die quickly if they are not watered properly.
 Make sure to buy the right plant for the right location in your landscape.
 Buying named varieties will assure that you have the right information for size and other characteristics before you commit yourself to a location in your yard.
-Watch out for diseases like scale, and fungus and insect pests on shrubs and trees.
+Watch out for diseases like scale, fungus, and insect pests on shrubs and trees.

-If you’re a vegetable grower you know it’s a good time to plant some more squash, corn and beans.
+If you’re a vegetable grower, you know it’s a good time to plant some more squash, corn, and beans.
 Watch for diseases on tomatoes like blossom end rot on tomatoes.
-This can be controlled through the use of calcium chloride products or adding lime to the garden plot during preparation of the soil.
+This can be controlled through the use of calcium chloride products or by adding lime to the garden plot during the preparation of the soil.

-The cool-season grasses like fescue and blue grass should be allowed to go dormant.
+The cool-season grasses like fescue and bluegrass should be allowed to go dormant.
 Warm season grasses need the same amount of water for the most part.
 They just seem to adapt to the season better than the cool season varieties.
-These varieties need an inch of water a week to say green.
-But you may choose to let them brown during a drought.
-If the grass has a good root system it should survive and green up when it does get some moisture.
+These varieties need an inch of water a week to stay green, but you may choose to let them brown during a drought.
+If the grass has a good root system, it should survive and green up when it does get some moisture.
 Continue to cut them high and don’t fertilize!
-You may plant a warm season lawn this month.
-Fertilize zoysia and Bermuda in June with a slow release fertilizer.
+You may plant a warm-season lawn this month.
+Fertilize zoysia and Bermuda in June with a slow-release fertilizer.
 You will probably need another dose of pre-emergent herbicide this month to prevent crabgrass.
 Check your Cooperative Extension Service brochure for more details.

-As soon as the foliage dies out you can divide spring flowering bulbs.
+As soon as the foliage dies out, you can divide spring flowering bulbs.
 Irises can be planted now.
 Summer flowering bulbs can be fertilized if you didn’t do it in May.
 Water and deadhead perennials and annuals as needed.
-Control mites and other insects on flowers, and shrubs.
-Japanese beetles are going to be a problem in you can control them by spraying them directly with liquid Sevin.
+Control mites and other insects on flowers and shrubs.
+Japanese beetles aren’t going to be a problem if you can control them by spraying them directly with liquid Sevin.

-Roses should be looking good now if you are watering properly and keeping up you spray program.
+Roses should be looking good now if you are watering properly and keeping up your spray program.
 You need to be deadheading roses too.
-Heat and humidity are the enemy of roses, so check and make sure they have enough mulch.
+Heat and humidity are the enemies of roses, so check and make sure they have enough mulch.

-The hot sun, humidity and lack of rain wrecks havoc on the landscape, especially the cool season lawn.
+The hot sun, humidity, and lack of rain wrecks havoc on the landscape, especially the cool-season lawn.
 Fescue and blue grass require a lot of care during the year and these conditions will separate the lawns, which have had the proper nurturing, and those that have been neglected.
-Ideally the cool season lawn will go semi-dormant.
+Ideally, the cool-season lawn will go semi-dormant.
 These lawns can survive two or three weeks before they must have water.
 But if you replanted in the spring or even last fall, these grass seedlings will need an inch of water a week to make a go of it.
-There is always the danger of disease like brown patch, which is caused by over fertilization, and cutting it too low.
-You can use a fungicide to help keep in check, but changing your ways will prevent headaches in the future.
+There is always the danger of diseases like brown patch, which is caused by over-fertilization and cutting it too low.
+You can use a fungicide to help keep it in check, but changing your ways will prevent headaches in the future.
 Please don’t fertilize the cool season lawn in July.
-Warm season grasses should be going strong this month.
+Warm-season grasses should be going strong this month.
 Spray for broad leaf and grassy weeds with the proper herbicides.
-Follow your schedule of fertilizing and mowing according to the cooperative extension service pamphlets or the information Anne and I have given out on the “Weekend Gardener”.
+Follow your schedule of fertilizing and mowing according to the cooperative extension service pamphlets or the information Anne and I have given out on the “Weekend Gardener.”

-July is the optimum time to make cuttings of plants.
-If you have a friend or relative who has a camellia, azalea or other shrub you admire you can take semi-hardwood stems from the plant that breaks when it is bent.
+July is the optimum time to take cuttings of plants.
+If you have a friend or relative who has a camellia, azalea, or another shrub you admire, you can take semi-hardwood stems from the plant that breaks when it is bent.
 Dip the stems in some rooting hormone, and store them away in a container with a moist mix of sand and potting soil.
 Cover them with some plastic wrap and place them in an area away from direct sun.
 You should be able to germinate many plants using this method.

 Do not fertilize trees and shrubs in July unless you’re willing to water them properly.
 The salts in fertilizer can deplete the water quickly.
 You can plant Crape Myrtles this month.
-Since they are blooming now you can go the nursery and make sure they are color you want.
+Since they are blooming now, you can go to the nursery and make sure they are the color you want.
 Do make sure your plants are given an inch of water each week.

 Tomatoes should be producing vigorously now.
 Blossom end rot and wilt diseases are among the problems you will be experiencing now.
 Tomatoes like plenty of water on the roots and a dose of fertilizer might help now.
 Your other vegetables may need a little side dressing too.

-The heat and humidity is often unbearable during this month.
-Give your plants as much water as they need but don’t over do it.
+The heat and humidity are often unbearable during this month.
+Give your plants as much water as they need, but don’t overdo it.

-This includes the lawn, although the cool season lawns should be semi dormant and requiring only an inch a week.
+This includes the lawn, although the cool season lawns should be semi-dormant and require only an inch a week.
 Your warm season grasses are more tolerant of the hot weather.
-They may require a more fertilizing but don’t plant a warm season lawn in August.
+They may require more fertilizing but don’t plant a warm season lawn in August.
 This may be a good month to completely renovate the cool season lawn.
 Kill the grass and weeds with Roundup early in the month and till it up near the end.
-The soil will be ready to accept new seed, fertilizer and plenty of water in September.
-August is another good time to control grubs in the lawn with milky spore or the proper pesticide.
+The soil will be ready to accept new seeds, fertilizer, and plenty of water in September.
+August is another good time to control grubs on the lawn with milky spore or the proper pesticide.
 This is also a good time to put out a pre-emergence for cool season weeds like henbit and chickweed.
 Don’t plant grass if you do this.
 It won’t germinate.

 Don’t fertilize or prune trees and shrubs in August unless you have to.
 This stimulates growth and will make the plant more susceptible to damage when it gets cold.
 Replenish your mulch but don’t put down more than two or three inches.

 This is normally a good month to cut back and divide iris.
-You can also divide day lilies right now.
-Pinch back annuals and perennials and summer flowering bulbs.
+You can also divide daylilies right now.
+Pinch back annuals, perennials, and summer flowering bulbs.
 Control insects on your flowers by spraying them with a good spray of water.
 Continue deadheading roses and your spraying program.
-You can still plant container grown roses, but they need plenty of water.
+You can still plant container-grown roses, but they need plenty of water.
 Some of the ever-blooming roses might need a little fertilizer.